“You say you’re heading out to the caves up in the mountains?

 I like to approach OSR dungeons like puzzle boxes or tool use challenges: push and prod the problems the right way, and you’ll get a prize.
 If you actually end up rolling dice you’ve lost, as the events aren’t in your control anymore.
 So, a good list of tools goes a long way in making the game fun for me.

 When I started GMing DCC last autumn this was the first augmentation I added to the game.
-It’s based on an old, hand written list of items I had in one of my notebooks, meant for an upgrade of my own system I used to develop (and still might, maybe that’s a topic for another post later, if there’s interest).
+It’s based on an old, hand written list of items I had in one of my notebooks, meant for an upgrade of my own system I used to develop (and still might, maybe).

 This equipment list has many more options compared to ones I’ve seen in rulebooks, and includes entries for provisions, animals, and a bunch of specialist equipment.
-I’ve yet to make a similar upgrade for weapons and armour, but I’ll get around to it eventually.
+A similar upgrade for weapons and armour can be found here .

 In addition to handling most of the shopping needs you can imagine, I use this list to randomize small item loot in my games.
 Characters find some corpses?
 Roll a check (search or Luck, depending on situation) and if successful, roll a d100 on the equipment list.
 Finding the right tool at the right time is worth much more than gold pieces.
 And finding the wrong tool usually leads to hilarity.